-If you're fed up with your foot pain and you're ready to see a medical professional, you want to make sure you're scheduling an appointment with the right one.
-You might be asking yourself, are there benefits to seeing a podiatrist vs a chiropractor?
+If you're fed up with your foot pain and you know it's time to see a medical professional, figuring out which one is the right one to see can make your head spin.
+Are there benefits to seeing a podiatrist vs a chiropractor?
 Or a podiatrist vs an orthopedist?
-Figuring out which foot care provider can properly evaluate, diagnose, and treat your condition doesn't have to be confusing.
+Luckily, selected a foot care provider doesn't have to be confusing.

 There are several types of specialists, each with their own particular perspective on foot care.
 These include podiatrists, orthopedists, pedorthists, physical therapists and chiropractors.
 This guide will help you understand the differences between them and help you narrow the search on who to see for foot pain.